New meta Swarm host vs Terran again l StarCraft 2: Legacy of the Void l Crank – StarCraft eSports

 Starcraft Buildings – Baneling Nest

-The Baneling Nest is a building that enables a Zerg player to build and upgrade Banelings.
+The Baneling Nest is a building that enables a Zerg player to and upgrade Banelings.
 The only upgrade available at the Baneling Nest is the Centrifugal Hooks; which increases Baneling movement speed.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►